-In a residential setting the most common installation method is what is known as “stretched in”.
+In a residential setting, the most common installation method is what is known as “stretched in.”
 This is performed by installing new tack strip or reusing existing tack strip around the perimeter of the room, and then stretching the carpet and essentially hooking the carpet onto the pins in the tack strip.
-However, before stretching the carpet it must be seamed to fit the over all size and shape of the room.
-In order to do this measurements are taken and the largest “drops” (full 12′ wide pieces) are cut and then smaller “fill” pieces are seamed onto them in order to cover the entire room.
+However, before stretching the carpet, it must be seamed to fit the overall size and shape of the room.
+In order to do this, measurements are taken and the largest “drops” (full 12′ wide pieces) are cut and then smaller “fill” pieces are seamed onto them in order to cover the entire room.
 Although it may seem bizarre, carpet actually does have somewhat of a grain to it, meaning that it all must run the same direction or it won’t look the same.
-So a rooms fills must be seamed up in a way that keeps the carpet all running in the same direction.
+So a room’s fills must be seamed up in a way that keeps the carpet all running in the same direction.
 Take a look at the diagram below to see how this works.
 Since carpet almost always comes in 12′ wide rolls, rooms any wider than that will always have an unavoidable seam.
-Although with a quality installation those seams are often times completely unnoticeable.
+With a quality installation, those seams are often times completely unnoticeable.

 A floating floor may sound like a strange concept, but it has been commonplace in the industry for many years now.
 Today’s floating floors mostly consist of laminate and rigid vinyl floors, but some wood floors have the ability to float as well.
-This installation technique is just as it is name; the flooring floats over the substrate or existing flooring unattached to the house itself.
-The reason the floor remains detached is so that as the house moves and shift over the years and throughout the seasons the flooring does not develop gaps or buckle.
-In order for the floor to float but be contained, it must be border on all sides with some form of an overlap profile.
-This means at walls a gap is left beneath the baseboards, at cabinets and vanities it is hidden by quarter round or base shoe, and where it meets other flooring a transitions, such as an end cap or t-cap is used to overlap the floor and allow it to move.
+This installation technique is just as it is named: the flooring floats over the substrate or existing flooring unattached to the house itself.
+The reason the floor remains detached is so that as the house moves and shifts over the years and throughout the seasons, the flooring does not develop gaps or buckle.
+In order for the floor to float but be contained, it must be bordered on all sides with some form of an overlap profile.
+This means at walls, a gap is left beneath the baseboards; at cabinets and vanities it is hidden by quarter round or base shoe; and where it meets other flooring transitions, an end cap or T-cap is used to overlap the floor and allow it to move.
 Floating floors must be installed after cabinets in order to not be pinned down by them.
-A major advantage of floating floors is their ability to go over existing floors, avoiding expensive removal fees and potential asbestos testing depending on the existing flooring.
+A major advantage of floating floors is their ability to go over existing floors, avoiding expensive removal fees and potential asbestos testing (depending on the existing flooring).

 Tile installation is similar to glue down vinyl installation only in the sense that the subfloor dictates whether or not underlayment needs to be used.
-Here at Floor Craft if underlayment is required we used cement backer board or Schluter Ditra depending on the application.
-The cement board is mortared and screwed to the wood substrate, and then a thinset mortar is trowel atop that.
+Here at Floor Craft, if underlayment is required, we use cement backer board or Schluter Ditra, depending on the application.
+The cement board is mortared and screwed to the wood substrate, and then a thinset mortar is troweled atop that.
 From here the tile is set in the desired pattern.
-If the tile is being set on concrete, such as in a basement, the mortar is troweled directly onto the concrete without the use of an underlayment typically.
-If you are considering taking on a tile DIY project make sure you are cognizant to keep the tile spaced consistently, and trowel the mud so that the tile sits plumb and level as well.
-Depending on the condition of the concrete or plywood this can be easier said than done.
+If the tile is being set on concrete, such as in a basement, the mortar is typically troweled directly onto the concrete without the use of an underlayment.
+If you are considering taking on a tile DIY project, make sure to keep the tile spaced consistently, and trowel the mud so that the tile sits plumb and level as well.
+Depending on the condition of the concrete or plywood, this can be easier said than done.